WizelineLabs/access-decision-manager/packages/access-decision-manager-express/README.md

  # Access Decision Manager - Express.

-Determines whether or not an entity is entitled to perform a certain action, for example, request a certain URI or modify a certain object.
-It relies on [access-decision-manager](https://github.com/wizeline/access-decision-manager/tree/master/packages/access-decision-manager#readme), and to make a positive verdict, it is sufficient to have the approval of only one Voter.
-Voters are implemented by the client service.
+Determines whether or not an entity is entitled to perform a specific action, for example, request a particular URI or modify a specific object.
+It relies on Voters, all voters are called each time you use `isGranted()` method.

+The Access Decision Manager takes the responses from all voters and makes the final verdict (to allow or deny access to the resource) according to the strategy defined in the application.

+It recognizes several strategies:

+`affirmative` (default)

+grant access as soon as there is one voter granting access;

+`unanimous`

+only grant access if none of the voters has denied access;

+`[custom]`

+(any strategy can be defined and passed as an argument)